Lawrence Kasdan: Television series

-Critical receptions and box office
+Receptions and box office

 Awards and honors

 In addition to his four Oscar nominations, Kasdan received the Austin Film Festival's Distinguished Screenwriter Award in 2001, and the Laurel Award for Screenwriting Achievement from the Writers Guild of America in 2006.
 He has three honorary doctorates: in Humane Letters from the University of Michigan (1983) and from West Virginia University (1999), and in Fine Arts from the American Film Institute (2015).

 On May 22, 2016, he was honored by the Atlanta Jewish Film Festival and ArtsATL.org as the inaugural recipient of their ICON Award for Contributions to the Cinematic Arts in a ceremony held at the Woodruff Arts Center.

 Personal life

 Kasdan has been married to Meg Kasdan (née Mary Ellen Goldman) since November 28, 1971.
 They met at the University of Michigan, where they were both English majors.
 Their two sons, Jake Kasdan and Jonathan Kasdan, are both involved in film as actors, writers, producers, and directors.
 He has three grandchildren.